ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 A *DAP* is directly linked to the *DAC* and *Dataset* entity, thus providing  the condition under which the data deposited at GHGA can be re-used by a data requester.
 The submitter must provide an alias, name, description and either the policy text for the *DAP* or the URL where the *DAP* is stored, data use permission and modifier using the Data Use Ontology, and the *DAC* that governs this *DAP*.

-A *DAC* is linked directly to *DAP* and requires information about email and institute and optionally about ega accession.
+A *DAC* is linked directly to *DAP* and requires information about the DAC email and institute and optionally about an EGA accession.

 ### **Study**